 Some Say: Cruise Ships must cater to many passengers, often using pre-cooked ingredients.

-We Say: It’s important to remember that we are not a cruise ship.
+It’s important to remember that we are not a cruise ship.
 In a traditional sense of the term, zero cruise ships are allowed in the Galapagos.
 Secondly, only the best is served on this expedition vessel.
 Our meals are prepared daily using primarily fresh ingredients.
 With top-tier chefs under the direction of a Le Cordon Bleu-trained gastronomic director and quality ingredients sourced both locally and from the mainland with our own dedicated logistics operations, the food prepared aboard our ships is on par with some of the best culinary experiences that can be found over on the mainland.

 Click here for Part II